-When deciding the best vessel configuration for your marine project, it is important to understand the processes controlling the local climate where you want to work.
+When deciding the best vessel configuration for your marine project, how can regional characterisation help you understand the processes controlling the local climate where you want to work?

 On land, the geography of different regions, whether temperate forest, tropical jungle, hot desert, polar ice cap, still open plain or windy mountains, results in very different climates.
 This can vary not only with location, but season-to-season and year-to-year.

 The global ocean covers 71% of the Earth’s surface, and has a similarly wide range of regional and local climates.
 The relative importance of the various meteorological and oceanographic (‘metocean’) factors contributing to the local marine climate can also vary.